 Lasers are not a one size fits all, and most equipment is highly specialised and calibrated for specific purposes.
 The main differences between the types of lasers have to do with wavelength.
-In other words, different laser wavelengths (colors of light) target different skin issues.
+In other words, different laser wavelengths (colours of light) target different skin issues.
 Therefore, a variety of lasers are needed to treat a variety of skin concerns.

 Which lasers do you use?

-At Beyond Skin in Belfast we have a Cynosure Elite+ machine which houses two different lasers, the 755 nm Alexandrite and 1064 nm Nd:YAG.
-This allows us to treat a wide variety of concerns.
-We also use Energist IPL machines for some skin rejuvenation and rosacea treatments.
+At Beyond Skin Clinic in Belfast we have a Cynosure Elite+ machine which houses two different lasers, the 755 nm Alexandrite and 1064 nm Nd:YAG.

 Is laser treatment safe?

 Since 1962 cosmetic lasers have been used for the treatment of scars, veins, birthmarks, wrinkles, hyper-pigmentation, hair removal, and much more.
 There are thousands of clinical studies conducted on cosmetic lasers and their effective use in many skin concerns has been proven many times over.

 Laser treatments are developed through sound scientific principles to produce specific results while minimising unwanted side effects.
-In hair removal treatments, for example, the energy from the laser is tuned to heat up and thereby deactivate hair follicles, thus preventing them from further activity.
+In laser hair removal treatments, for example, the energy from the laser is tuned to heat up and thereby deactivate hair follicles, thus preventing them from further activity.
 Provided a laser treatment is given within the specified guidelines and with the proper diagnosis of a trained expert, the results and side effects are almost always predictable and controllable.